isabella232/sosp21-artifact/README.md

   ```
 - Run `make gen KIND=TV` to generate its configuration files and scripts (they are packaged as the digi image).
 - Edit the `./tv/driver/handler.py` to add driver logic/policies.
 An intro to digi driver programming is covered in the [tutorial notebook](https://github.com/digi-project/sosp21-artifact/blob/master/tutorial/tutorial-key.ipynb).
 For now, we can leave the template handler.py unchanged (so it does nothing upon reconciliation).
 - Run `dq build tv` to build the digi image.
-It might take a while (constructing the driver's docker image).
-- Run `dq push tv` to push the image to remote docker repo.
+It might take a while (constructing the driver's docker image); `dq push tv` to push the image to remote docker repo.
 - Run `dq run tv t1` to run a digi `t1` of kind tv.
-- Run `kubectl get tvs` and `kubectl edit tvs t1` to edit the intent (i.e., `contorl.power.intent`) of the tv.
+- `kubectl get tvs` and `kubectl edit tvs t1` to edit the intent (i.e., `contorl.power.intent`) of the tv.
-- Run `dq stop tv t1` to stop the digi.
+- `dq stop tv t1` to stop the digi.
 You can also pick a digi to run from the mock digis /mocks (ones that do not need physical devices to run and test).
-- E.g., `dq run lamp t1`.
+- E.g., `dq run lamp l1`.

 **Compose digis:**
 - Start the mock lamp and room in /mocks with `dq run lamp l1` and `dq run room r1`